 Lattes are coffee beverages made with shots of espresso and steamed milk.
 The steamed milk creates a thin layer of foam that sits at the top of the latte.
-The size of the beverage (6-20 oz) determines how many shots of espresso go into it.
-It can range from 1-3 ounces by default, but some prefer adding even more than that.
 Lattes combine the intense espresso with steamed milk to create a mellower, much creamier version of the bold espresso flavor.

 Flavor differences exist mainly in the creaminess and the very mellow espresso flavor of a latte.
-Espresso has a lot more intensity of taste because it’s straight coffee concentrate.
+Espresso has a more robust taste because it’s straight coffee concentrate.